wahyusumartha/qiscus-sdk-ios/docs/getting-started.md

 ## Create Chat Room

-**Chat Room** is a place where 2 or more users can chat each other**.** There are 2 type of Chat Room that can be created using Qiscus Chat SDK: 1-on-1 Chat Room and Group Chat Room.
+**Chat Room** is a place where 2 or more users can chat each other.
+There are 2 type of Chat Room that can be created using Qiscus Chat SDK: 1-on-1 Chat Room and Group Chat Room.
 For some cases, a room can be identified by room unique id or room name.
 All activities under Qiscus Chat SDK is inside this Chat Room.
 You can do whatever you need with the available chat features.

 Before to start, you need to enable some permission by implementing few line of codes inside Info.plist file, to allow your app accessing phone camera for sending images, enable sharing location on your device, and many other functionalities.
 You can do that by right clicking on your Info.plist file → Open As → Source Code, then add the following codes: